 Cultural Impact and Legacy

-Original Greek God statues are displayed globally in museums like the British Museum (Elgin Marbles), the Louvre, and the National Archaeological Museum in Athens.
+These masterpieces are displayed in renowned museums like the British Museum, the Louvre, and Athens’ National Archaeological Museum.

-Their influence extends to modern culture, including literature, sports in Greece like the Olympic Games, and global fascination with their enduring legacy.
+Their impact stretches beyond art, shaping modern culture, including literature, sports like the Olympic Games, and inspiring global admiration for ancient Greek power and mythology